chethancm/mars-rover-program/README.md

 ### Initial position:

 Rovers rover1, rover2 and rover3 are positioned on [0,0], [1,0] and [2,0] respectively (grid's top-left corner)
-and looking north.
-There are some obstacles around the grid too.
+and looking north ("R1", "R2" and "R3").
+There are some obstacles around the grid too ("O").
 The grid can be printed on screen with function:

 showGrid();